 Categories

 Screenreader HTML support look up app

-Look up tool updated 12 September 2025 Kazuhito Kidachi asked for a way to contrast and compare support across screen readers in the HTML support tables I took some time over the weekend to create a Lookup app (of sorts) What it does is take the data in the JAWS/NVDA/VoiceOver HTML support tables being published […]
+last updated 24 September 2025 Kazuhito Kidachi asked for a way to contrast and compare support across screen readers in the HTML support tables I took some time over the weekend to create a Lookup app (of sorts) What it does is take the data in the JAWS/NVDA/VoiceOver HTML support tables being published by TetraLogical […]

+Categories